kirilliliych/DemoInt/README.md

 so we often want to change it, "throwing out" unnecessary data and obtaining it from the given object.
 As it is a move constructor, it is a better choice for program rapidity comparing to the copy constructor as it does not spend time and resources on copying.
 However, it "steals" data from its argument which can cause
-troubles: e.g. `free` of some allocated memory in given object's destructor can lead to double free problem if the pointer to this memory was not assigned to `nullptr` timely.
+troubles: e.g. `free` of some allocated memory in given object's destructor can lead to "double free problem" if the pointer to this memory was not assigned to `nullptr` timely.
 4) `T(const T &&)` -- *const move constructor*; as the transmitted object is const, we cannot change it.
 This obliges us to do deep copying, so this type of move constructor does not do what he is destined to.